 The Lake of Varano, about 65 km² in surface area, is the largest coastal lake in Italy.
 It is classified as a lagoon, and is located on the Italian east coast, separated from the Adriatic Sea by a 10 km long land stripe with two small artificial canals at the extremities.
 The mean depth is 3.5 m with a maximum at 6 m.
 The water temperature ranges between 6.7 and 30.2 °C and the salinity varies between 21.6 and 35.0 ppt [28].
 The bottom waters are generally saltier and warmer.
 This is due to the strong evaporation and the input of fresh water that flows over the salty-warm water.
 The water exchange between the lake and the sea, which is primarily driven by the semi-diurnal tide, is weak and the water residence time is 1.5 year.
 The Lake of Varano is an oligo-mesotrophic ecosystem [28].

 The Mljet lakes, Veliko Jezero (Big Lake) and Malo Jezero, are monohaline marine lakes located in the southern Adriatic island of Mljet, Croatia.
 These lakes are moderately eutrophic ecosystems (29).
 The Big Lake has an area of 1.45 km2 and a maximum depth of 46 m.
 During summer there is a strong thermocline at 15-20 m depth and the temperature varies between the constant minimum of 11°C in the bottom layers and 28 °C in surface.
 The salinity ranges mainly between 37.5 and 38 ppt [29].
 The surface exchange of water with the open Mediterranean Sea is weak, driven by a 1 km long, 10 m wide and 3.8 depth channel.
-These lakes are therefore virtually isolated from the Adriatic Sea [29,31].
+These lakes are therefore virtually isolated from the Adriatic Sea [29-31].

 The polyps of the two species live in contrasting environmental temperatures.
 In the Mljet lake, the polyps of A. relicta are found at depths (≤ 20 m) below the summer thermocline, at temperatures usually ranging between 11 - 20 °C throughout the year [29, 30].
 In contrast, polyps of A. coerulea in the Varano lake are exposed to a wider range of temperatures (6 - 30 °C [28]).
 The experimental conditions were chosen to reflect as much as possible the natural conditions of each polyp group.
 Therefore, only A. coerulea polyps – living in the transitional habitat of the Varano coastal lagoon (under fluctuating salinity values) were studied under two different salinity values (24 and 37 ppt).